Title: On the Wings of Unexpected Change

 John looked at what Stollins was doing at the main console and then leaned over to check the telltales.
 From what he could see, they were all clear and steady, situation normal then.
 Standing back, he cocked his head to the side and studied the scientist in front of him.
 “Do you need any more help here?”

 Pressing a hand onto the console, he reached out.
 Every time he deliberately stretched himself to connect with the technology the Ancients left behind, it got easier.
-This, the console that acted as the central hub for the control room, wasn’t as easy as the other items.
+The console that acted as the central hub for the control room wasn’t as easy as the other items he had interacted with.
 It had more levels of security and thus was shutting itself down when Atlantis informed it that there were no ATA carriers within a certain radius.
 He was certain that was the root of the problems Stollins had noticed.

 Burrowing in hard, John made a few changes.
 The equipment had all the necessary components to get a genetic read on the Expedition members and he directed the city to recognize the main four members who would be manning the main console, himself, McKay and Zelenka.
 Before he closed out the command, John made sure to put in a set of overrides.
 Three command codes were needed to get around his orders.
 If the staff manning the console changed, it would take some time to get the changes input, but better safe than sorry.

 Nodding to himself at how the city accepted his work, he backed out of the main computer and stared hard at Stollins.
 “The system will work for you now.
 If it breaks, kicks you out or someone is needed to be added, you need to get McKay, Zelenka and I here to fix it.
 Okay?”